taylorwood/taylorwood.github.io/_posts/2017-09-15-year-behind.markdown

 ```
 Here, `z` will simply be nil as there is no third element.
 The same goes for map destructuring i.e. you just get nil back for keys that aren't in the map.

 All this destructuring is also available in function argument signatures!
-This allows for flexible function signatures and can get a lot of argument destructuring "out of the way" of the function's body---a nice separation of concerns.
+This allows for flexible function signatures and can get a lot of argument destructuring "out of the way" of the function's body --- a nice separation of concerns.
 In some sense, you can imagine all Clojure function argument bindings as a destructured vector.

 Destructurings can be nested but it becomes unreadable two–three levels deep.